blaind/bevy_webview_book/src/bundling.md

 # Asset bundling

-**Unfortunately, not yet implemented!**

-The plan is to have web-assets (HTML, JS, etc.) to be bundled into the bevy app.
+**Asset bundling not yet implemented**, but local asset usage works already.

-## API usage
+## Local Assets

-**Unfortunately, not yet implemented!**

-The bundler will bundle assets from `assets/webview/...` folder into the application built **in release mode**.
+It is possible to use local assets from `assets/webview/...` folder.
 These assets can be referenced by `webview://` protocol, e.g. `assets/webview/react_app/index.html` will be resolvable through `webview://react_app/index.html`.

 ```rust,ignore
 # extern crate bevy;